mariarubinger/mariaflix/README.md

-## Projeto MariaFlix
+## MariaFlix: video platform for students of programming.

-Projeto feito utilizando React js.
+This project was bootstrapped with Create React App.